IBM/aspera-cli/docs/README.md

 }
 ```

-For other clients (Claude Desktop, VS Code, …):
+For other clients (Claude Desktop, VS Code, and so on):

 ```json
 {